BrainPad/cliboa/README.md

 # Quick Start
 ## Requirements
-Available on any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.
+Available on macOS and any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.

 ## Install cliboa
 python version 3.5 or later and pipenv are required.
 In the environemnt which pip can be used, execute as below.